Teaching Awards Review Criteria

 Passion for teaching and students’ learning

-Strong candidates will communicate excitement and enthusiasm for teaching and students learning.
+Strong candidates will communicate excitement and enthusiasm for teaching and student learning.

-Sharing teaching and learning expertise (key trait of Eisenhower award winners)
+Sharing teaching and learning expertise (a key characteristic of Eisenhower award winners)

 Strong candidates will have extended their teaching and learning experience and/or expertise to other faculty and the larger academic community.